 Follow these five tips and you'll be on your way to hosting a stress-free Thanksgiving feast.

 The earlier you start planning for Thanksgiving, the better.
-Make a list of everything you need to do and start checking items off as you go.
-This will help ensure that you don’t forget anything important and that you have plenty of time to get everything done.
+Make a list of everything you need to do and check items off as you go.
+This will help ensure that you don't forget anything important and have plenty of time to finish everything.
 This is an important tip when you are learning how to plan a thanksgiving party.

 One person can't do everything, so delegate tasks to others who are helping with Thanksgiving dinner.
 Assign someone to carve the turkey, another to make the stuffing, and someone else to bring dessert.
 This will help ensure that everything gets done and that no one feels overwhelmed.